zerodha/dungbeetle/README.md

 #### Result
 The results from an SQL query job are written into an the in-memory instance from where they can be queried and accessed like a normal SQL database.
 This is configured in the configuration file.
 The schema of the `results` table is automatically generated from the results of the original SQL query and consists of native SQLite 3 data types.

-##### Redis 4.0 + rediSQL
+##### Redis 4.0 + sqlDB
-If the results backend is rediSQL, a "database" is created for each job, with a "results" table inside it that can be queried.
+If the results backend is sqlDB, a "database" is created for each job, with a "results" table inside it that can be queried.
 Cache expiry can then be Redis TTLs set on these "database" keys.

 Example:
 ```shell